 A go-to meat sauce is an absolute must in my world.
 It’s one of those things I keep on hand in the freezer at all times so if I need a comforting / impressive / delicious meal, I pull out a Ragù alla Bolognese in like no time flat!

-Like most things on What’s Gaby Cooking – this isn’t just any red sauce.
-It’s quite possibly the best combo ever as it’s a marriage of a Ragù sauce and a Béchamel sauce which gives it that extra creamy flavor and let’s be real here people, what isn’t better with a little cream sauce?
+Like most things on What’s Gaby Cooking – this isn’t just any meaty red Bolognese sauce.
+It’s quite possibly the best combo ever as it’s a marriage of a Ragù Bolognese and a Béchamel sauce which gives it that extra creamy flavor and let’s be real here people, what isn’t better with a little cream sauce?
 It’s made with both ground beef and ground pork plus a giant glug of wine… so it’s a winner in my book.
 Not to mention it makes a whole vat of sauce!
 Which is perfect because I can stick half of it in the freezer for a rainy day when I am in a crunch for dinner!

 Serve it up on a bed of pasta, a plate of gnocchi, on top of spaghetti squash… you name it!
 Skies the limit with this one.
 And it’s perfect for all that cold weather going on this time of year!